omgnetwork/elixir-omg/docs/api_specs/watcher_websocket_specs.md

 <aside class="warning">TODO Explanation of the WebSocket/ Phoenix Channels mechanism used to receive events</aside>

-Exposed via websockets using [Phoenix channels](https://hexdocs.pm/phoenix/channels.html).
+Exposed via websockets using [Phoenix channels](https://hexdocs.pm/phoenix/channels.html) on `ws://host:port/socket/websocket`.

 Different events are emitted for each topic.

 There are the following topics: